neilgogogo/digital_musicology/README.md

 ○ What do you want to study?

 We want to study whether there is an obvious difference between the music Beethoven made before and after his deafness?
 And how did his music change during the process of his gradual deafness?

+Beethoven (1770-1827) first mentioned his hearing loss in a letter to the physician Franz Wegeler dated 29 June 1801: “For the last three years, my hearing has grown steadily weaker . . .
+I can give you some idea of this peculiar deafness when I must tell you that in the theatre I have to get very close to the orchestra to understand the performers and that from a distance I do not hear the high notes of the instruments and the singers’ voices. . .
+Sometimes too I hardly hear people who speak softly.
+The sound I can hear is true, but not the words.
+And yet if anyone shouts I can’t bear it.”
+(Saccenti, 2011)

 ○ What is the larger context of your project?